Skip to content

 What to do in Le Havre

-Le Havre, a UNESCO World Heritage Site, is a city rich in history and culture.
+Le Havre, listed as a UNESCO World Heritage Site, is a city rich in history and culture.
 Immerse yourself in the past as you explore the city's historic sites, including the D-Day landing beaches and the André Malraux Museum of Modern Art, which houses an impressive collection of 20th-century European art.
-And don't forget to sample local specialities in one of the town's many restaurants, where you can enjoy fresh seafood and regional dishes.
+And don't miss sampling local specialities at one of the town's many restaurants, where you can enjoy fresh seafood and regional dishes.

 Sailing in Le Havre

-Le Havre marina offers boaters convenient access to the English Channel and modern facilities all year round.
+The Le Havre marina offers boaters convenient access to the English Channel and modern facilities all year round.
 Take advantage of this stopover to explore the town's picturesque surroundings and discover the beauty of the coastline from the sea.
-In addition to the marina, Le Havre also offers water-based activities such as sailing and kayaking, giving sailors a complete maritime experience along the Normandy coast.
-Be aware of sea currents and changing weather conditions when sailing in the region.
+As well as the marina, Le Havre also offers water-based activities such as sailing and kayaking, giving sailors a complete maritime experience along the Normandy coast.
+Be aware of sea currents and changing weather conditions when navigating the region.

 Honfleur